modern-online/latent_intimacies/cats/readme.md

 The code was written in Python, and uses the [Open CV (CV2)](https://opencv.org/) computer vision module for tasks like image capture and processing.
 We use Rita Ramos' [Smallcap](https://github.com/RitaRamo/smallcap) image captioning model, which generates descriptive text from images.
 Please follow the instructions on their GitHub page as we used their pre-trained model, and to run that you need things like COCO index and captions, also listed in the link.
 For text-to-speech, we used and simple, old-school [espeak](https://espeak.sourceforge.net/).
 To run the image-captioning model, you would also need [Pytorch](https://pytorch.org/) and [Transformers](https://huggingface.co/docs/transformers/en/index) machine learning modules.

-[comment]: # For OpenCV, you could explain what its core functionality is (e.g. computer vision tasks like object detection).

 ## Small disclaimer:

 This is a fairly detailed tutorial aimed at our principal audience, artists and designers fiddling with tech.
 It is an intermediate-level project that requires a fundamental understanding of computers, and some prior experience of creative coding.
 For those who know their way around, the essentials are: